 In order to stop optic nerve damage, intraocular pressure must be reduced.
 For acute glaucoma, which is considered a medical emergency, a combination of medication and procedures may be necessary.
 The first round of treatment for other types of glaucoma typically involves medications such as eye drops or oral medicine.
-For those who do not tolerate other treatments well or experience improvement in her/his condition, surgery may be necessary.
-In the case of chronic glaucoma, symptoms may come on slowly enough that they are not initially detected.
+For those who don't tolerate other treatments well or experience improvement in their condition, surgery may be necessary.
+In the case of chronic glaucoma, symptoms may come on slowly enough that they’re not initially detected.
 So it’s good to be aware of factors that increase the risk of glaucoma, which include:

-- Increased intraocular pressure: Though this is characteristically associated with glaucoma, not everyone who has higher than average pressure inside her/his eye(s) will develop the disease.
+- Increased intraocular pressure: Though this is characteristically associated with glaucoma, not everyone who has higher than average pressure inside their eye(s) will develop the disease.

-- Age: Anyone over the age of 60 is at an increased risk — especially Hispanic Americans.
-People 40 years and older are at a higher risk for angle closure glaucoma specifically.
-Though older age is a particular risk, African Americans are at a higher risk of developing the condition at a younger age (even younger than 40).
+- Age: Anyone over the age of 60 is at an increased risk.
+People 40 years and older are at a higher risk for angle-closure glaucoma specifically.
+Though older age is a particular risk, people of color are at a higher risk of developing the condition at a younger age (even younger than 40).

 - Family history: There may be a genetic link to the disease.
 If you have family members who have glaucoma, you’re at a higher risk.

-- Certain health conditions: Heart disease, diabetes, hypothyroidism, and high blood pressure can increase your risk.
-Various eye conditions, such as injuries, inflammation, tumors, and even nearsightedness or farsightedness may also raise the risk of developing the disease.
+- Certain health conditions: Heart disease, diabetes, hypothyroidism, and high blood pressure could increase your risk.
+Various eye conditions, such as injuries, inflammation, tumors, and extreme nearsightedness or farsightedness may also raise the risk of developing the disease.

 - Steroid use: Using corticosteroids over a long period of time has also been linked to glaucoma.

-Early diagnosis and treatment do not guarantee that you will not lose some or all of your sight.
-However, being screened regularly and treated if necessary may help curb any further damage to your eye(s).
+Early diagnosis and treatment don't guarantee that all sight will be preserved.
+However, being screened regularly and treated if necessary may help curb any further damage to the eye(s).
 It's a good idea to be tested for glaucoma regularly, especially after turning 40.
-If you are under 40, it is recommended to get a comprehensive eye exam every 3 to 5 years.
-If you are 60 and older, a comprehensive eye exam is recommended every year.
-Due to higher disease risk, if you’re an African American, consult with your health care providers to determine whether regular screenings need to be scheduled earlier, before the age of 40.
-Only ophthalmologists and optometrists can test for glaucoma by measuring intraocular pressure, checking for optic nerve damage, complete field of vision, and the thickness of the cornea.
-A test often used to detect glaucoma is non-contact tonometry, in which intraocular pressure is measured by using air that’s puffed into the open eye.
-If you have more questions about glaucoma or general eye health, you can visit National Eye Institute website.
+For those under 40, it’s recommended to get a comprehensive eye exam every three to five years.
+For those 60 and older, a comprehensive eye exam is recommended every year.
+If you believe you're in a high-risk group, you could consult with your health care providers to determine whether regular screenings need to be scheduled earlier, before the age of 40.
+Only ophthalmologists and optometrists are able to test for glaucoma by measuring intraocular pressure, and checking for optic nerve damage, complete field of vision, and the thickness of the cornea.
+If you have more questions about glaucoma or general eye health, you could visit the National Eye Institute website.